 - You’re suffering severe side effects from knee or hip medications.

 - Tests show advanced arthritis or significant joint damage.

 According to the Harvard experts, the right surgeon and hospital can have a significant effect on the success of your operation.
 In general, they say, you can expect a better result and fewer complications if your surgeon does the operation at least 100 times annually and operates in a hospital where replacements are routinely.

 Once you’ve decided that joint replacement is indicated, the Harvard experts suggest that you ask a prospective surgeon these questions:

 Are you fellowship trained?

-What kind of results would you expect for me?
+What kind of results would you expect for someone in my condition?

 May I speak with any of your patients who have had this surgery?